-TOEFL, P.O.Box 6151, Princeton, NJ 08541-6151 USA www.toefl.org
+TOEFL, P.O.
+Box 6151, Princeton, NJ 08541-6151 USA www.toefl.org

-☐ Copy of Passport (front and back) showing your current passport number, expiration date, your complete name, and date of birth.
+Copy of Identification Pages of Your Passport (front and back) showing your current passport number, expiration date, your complete name, and date of birth.
 Also, passports of all family members traveling with you.

-□ Letter of Credit from your bank or your sponsor's bank (dated within the last 60 days) to assure that funds are available for all academic expenses (tuition, books, computer, etc.) and personal expenses (living, housing, medical/insurance, transportation, etc.) for the complete degree program.
+□ Letter of Credit from your bank or your sponsor's bank (dated within the last six months) to assure that funds are available for all academic expenses (tuition, books, computer, etc.) and personal expenses (living, housing, medical/insurance, transportation, etc.) for the first year of your program.